mahdiwf/MC_Simulation_for_Stock/README.md

 With MCS, I can quantify the uncertainty into a probabilistic representation and scenarios that help plan if certain things occur.<br>
 Based on this simulation, for this AAPL stock:
   1) The upside potential (profit) is higher than the downside potential (risk)
-  2) There is about 37% that AAPL will return more than 12% in a year.
+  2) There is about 37% chance that AAPL will return more than 12% in a year.
   3) The downside potential (VaR and CVaR) is about 8-20% of the initial investment value depending on the confidence levels.

 Since the probability of profit is higher than the probability of loss, I think AAPL is a good buy.
 This project is my first time calculating VaR & CVaR, I have yet to learn how to make decisions based on these results.